Skip to the content

 Dollar sign icon pin

-Top 5 states by highest overall tax burden*:
+Top 5 states ranked by highest overall tax burden*:

 State Total tax burden Income tax Property tax Sales and excise tax

-Top 5 states by lowest overall tax burden*:
+Top 5 states ranked by lowest overall tax burden*:

 State Total tax burden Income tax Property tax Sales and excise tax